-- 8.77 In the System, all contributions to social insurance schemes are shown as made by households.
+9.809.85 In the SNA, all contributions to social insurance schemes are shown as made by households.
 There are, however, several elements to the amounts paid.
-The first is the amount of contributions made by the employer on behalf of the This amount is part of compensation of employees and is received by households in the generation of income account and thus forms part of the balance of primary income of households.
+The first is the amount of actual and imputed contributions made by the employer on behalf of the employee.
+This amount is part of compensation remuneration of employees and is received by households in the generation of earned income account and thus forms part of the balance of primarycarned income of households.
 The second element consists of actual payments made by households in the current period to cover their share of the pension and other provisions relating to the current period.
-These payments may be made by employees, self-employed persons or non-employed persons.
-A third element consists of contribution supplements, or imputed payments by households, which represent the return to the pension fund of the property income earned on the start of year pension entitlement and on any reserves established for non-pension benefits.
-These are attributed to households in the allocation of primary income account and, like the employers' contributions, are included in the balance of primary incomes for households.
+These payments may be made by employees, or self-employed persons, which may also include persons temporarily without employment persons or non-employed persons.
+A third element consists of contribution supplements, or imputed payments by households, which represent the reinvestment of the property income earned on pension entitlements the return to the pension fund of the property income earned on the start of year pension entitlement and on any reserves established for non-pension benefits.
+These are attributed to households in the allocation of primary carned income account and, like the employers' contributions, are included in the balance of primary earned incomes for households.
 Set against these is the service fee charged by the unit administering the pension scheme.
-This may be an explicit charge made by a unit separate from the employer or may be the sum of costs incurred by the employer in administering the scheme if it is not a separate unit.
-Depending on the nature of the scheme, either the contribution by the employer or the property income includes the value of the service charge - 8.78 Table 8.3 shows table 8.1 with social contributions disaggregated according to these criteria.
-For practical reasons, the tables show the employers' contributions and property income at the same value as recorded in the distribution of primary income account with the service charge shown specifically.
-This charge, though, is not a redistributive transaction but part of output and consumption expenditure.
-It is included in the table to clarify the way in which social insurance is funded.
-Each heading is discussed briefly in turn below.
-A more extensive discussion of the transactions to be recorded for pension schemes is given in chapter 17.
+This may be an service explicit charge made by a unit separate from the employer or may be the sum of costs incurred by the employer in administering the scheme if it is not a separate unit.
+Depending on the nature of the scheme, either the contribution by the employer or the property income includes the value of the service charge